Springfield Workers' Compensation

 In Springfield, Massachusetts, there were more than 345,300 civil workers as of July 2014.
 The Bureau of Labor Statistics indicates that an estimated 320,200 of these workers were employed and the remainder were looking for work.
 The largest number of civil workers in the Springfield area were employed in the field of education and health services.
 There were also 58,700 workers in the trade, transportation and utilities field and 29,800 workers in the leisure and hospitality industry, which were other top fields.

 While traditionally the most dangerous industries for employees include manufacturing and construction, any job can be dangerous.
 The health services field, for example, reported more injuries and illness cases than any other private industry sector.
 The Occupational Safety and Health Administration (OSHA) indicates that there were 653,900 cases of workplace injury in this sector nationwide.

 Springfield’s large number of workers in this sector are in danger of getting injured, but any worker in the Springfield, MA area could potentially be injured or even killed while performing work duties.
-A Springfield workers’ compensation attorney at the Law Offices of Jeffrey S. Glassman LLC can help these victims of workplace injuries as well as their families.
+A Springfield workers’ compensation attorney at the Jeffrey Glassman Injury Lawyers can help these victims of workplace injuries as well as their families.
 Call today to learn more.Springfield Workers at Risk of Injuries

 Unfortunately, new and inexperienced workers graduating from colleges are among the many who could be injured in workplace accidents in the Springfield area.
 The Institute for Work & Health conducted a decades-long study and determined that a “higher injury rate among new workers is a persistent problem.”
 The risk is highest in the first month on the job, in large part because of inadequate safety training and a lack of job experience.
 The increasing reliance on temporary workers has only made things worse and elevated the risk of workplace injuries in the Springfield area.Springfield Workers Have Legal Rights